-In support of these efforts, the Civil Affairs team at Headquarters has focused throughout the year on strengthening guidance tools and materials that can enhance the effectiveness of field operations, based on lessons learned and good practices.
+In support of these efforts, the Civil Affairs team at Headquarters has focused on strengthening guidance tools and materials that enhance the effectiveness of field operations, based on lessons learned and good practices.

-In this regard, DPET issued in March a Practice Note on Community Engagement, now also available in French.
+In this regard, DPET issued in March 2018 a Practice Note on Community Engagement, now also available in French.
 The Note provides tangible advice and concrete examples to help peacekeepers develop cross-cutting and multi-disciplinary approaches to engage with local communities to better address their concerns, expectations and priorities, as well as a coherent messaging on actual scope and mandate of the Mission.

-Extensive work has also been pursued together with several partners, and in particular with the German Center for International Peace Operations (ZIF), to improve strategic prioritization and operational coherence at the Field Office.
+The team has also worked with several partners, in particular with the German Center for International Peace Operations (ZIF), to improve strategic prioritization and operational coherence at the Field Office.